 Using federal funds from the CDBG and HOME Investment Partnership programs, the City:

 - Pays for needed services for families and individuals

 The City’s CDBG and HOME programs contribute approximately $2 million in federal grants and loans annually to area nonprofit organizations and other groups to provide services, public facilities and affordable housing for low- and moderate-income residents and neighborhoods.

 Construction Excise Tax/Affordable Housing Trust Fund

 In 2016, Oregon Legislature passed Senate Bill 1533 authorizing Oregon cities and counties to establish a construction excise tax (CET) to support the development of affordable housing.
 A CET is a one-time tax imposed on new construction and applies to residential and commercial construction based on the permit valuation.
 Eugene City Council and the State Legislature both recognize traditional funding sources for affordable housing , especially federal sources, have declined over time.
-To help address the reduction in resources available for affordable housing, City Council passed an ordinance in April 2019, implementing a local CET that will contribute to and Affordable Housing Trust Fund.
+To help address the reduction in resources available for affordable housing, City Council passed an ordinance in April 2019, implementing a local CET that will contribute to the Affordable Housing Trust Fund.
+General funds will also supplement the Affordable Housing Trust Fund.